GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Dense matrix view

 Similar to array view (\ref TNL::Containers::ArayView) and vector view (\ref TNL::Containers::VectorView), matrices also offer their view for easier use with lambda functions.
-For the dense matrix there is a `DenseMatrixView` (\ref TNL::Matrcioes::DenseMatrixView).
+For the dense matrix there is a `DenseMatrixView` (\ref TNL::Matrices::DenseMatrixView) which is a templated class with the following template arguments (they are the same as for `DenseMatrix` -- \ref TNL::Matrices::DenseMatrix -- except of the allocator):

-TODO: Template parameters description
+* `Real` is a type of matrix elements.
+* `Device` is a device on which the matrix is allocated.
+This can be \ref TNL::Devices::Host or \ref TNL::Devices::Cuda.
+* `Index` is a type for indexing the matrix elements and also row and column indexes.
+* `Organization` tells the ordering of matrix elements in memory.
+It is either RowMajorOrder or ColumnMajorOrder.

+The first main reason for using the dense matrix view is its ability to be captured by lambda functions since the copy constructor makes only shallow copy.
 We will demonstrate it on the example showing the method `setElement` (\ref TNL::Matrices::DenseMatrix::setElement).
 However, the `SharedPointer` will be replaced with the `DenseMatrixView`.
 The code looks as follows:

 \includelineno DenseMatrixViewExample_setElement.cpp

+You can see that we do not need to use the shared pointer (\ref TNL::Pointers::SharedPointer) as we did in the example demonstrating the method `setElement` for dense matrix.
 And the result is:

 \include DenseMatrixViewExample_setElement.out

+The second reason for using the `DenseMatrixView` is to encapsulate data allocated by some other library or program then TNL.
+The following example demonstrates how to do it:

+\includelineno DenseMatrixViewExample_data_encapsulation.cpp

+On the lines 18--34 we create matrix by allocating array `data` and filling the matrix using a formula \f$ a_{ij} = i * size + j + 1\f$.
+We do it first on the host (lines 18--21) in auxilliary array `host_data` to make initiation of the array `data` easier in case when `Device` is GPU.
+Next, depending on the argument `Device`, we allocate the array `data` on the host or on GPU and copy data from the arary `host_data` to the array `data`.
+To insert this array into the dense matrix view, we first need to encapsulate it with vector view (\ref TNL::Conatianers::VectorView) `dataView` on the line 39 which can be then used to create the dense matrix view `matrix` on the line 40.
+Note that wee must set proper matrix elements organizationa which is `RowMajorOrder` (\ref TNL::Algorithms::Segments::RowMajorOrder) in this example.
+Next, we print the matrix to see if the encapsulation was succesfull (lines 42 and 43) and finaly we demonstrate manipulation with matrix elements (lines 45--48) and we print the result (lines 50 and 51).

+The result looks as follows:

+\includelineno DenseMatrixViewExample_data_encapsulation.out

 The dense matrix view offers almost all methods which the dense matrix does.
 So it can be easily used at almost any situation the same way as the dense matrix itself.

-TODO: Using DenseMatrixView for data encapsulation

 ## Sparse matrices <a name="sparse_matrices"></a>